 I was astonished and saddened to read that Jewish leaders in Prague cooperated with the Nazi rulers, who clearly had a very different intention: presumably they meant it to become a museum about an exterminated people.
-Yet this collaboration between Prague’s Jews and the Nazis was what allowed all of these objects, as well as these six synagogues, to be preserved.
+Yet this collaboration between Prague’s Jews and the Nazis was what allowed all of these objects, as well as these five synagogues, to be preserved.

 You might also be interested in the following articles:

 - Six UNESCO sites in the Czech Republic outside Prague